LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>9</sup> Therefore my heart is glad, and my glory rejoiceth: my flesh also shall rest in hope.
 <sup>10</sup> For thou wilt not leave my soul in hell; neither wilt thou suffer thine Holy One to see corruption.
 <sup>11</sup> Thou wilt shew me the path of life: in thy presence [is] fulness of joy; at thy right hand [there are] pleasures for evermore.

 ## Chapter 17

+> _A Prayer of David._

-<sup>1</sup> «A Prayer of David.» Hear the right, O LORD, attend unto my cry, give ear unto my prayer, [that goeth] not out of feigned lips.
+<sup>1</sup> Hear the right, O LORD, attend unto my cry, give ear unto my prayer, [that goeth] not out of feigned lips.
 <sup>2</sup> Let my sentence come forth from thy presence; let thine eyes behold the things that are equal.
 <sup>3</sup> Thou hast proved mine heart; thou hast visited [me] in the night; thou hast tried me, [and] shalt find nothing; I am purposed [that] my mouth shall not transgress.
 <sup>4</sup> Concerning the works of men, by the word of thy lips I have kept [me from] the paths of the destroyer.
 <sup>5</sup> Hold up my goings in thy paths, [that] my footsteps slip not.
-<sup>6</sup> I have called upon thee, for thou wilt hear me, O God: incline thine ear unto me, [and hear ] my speech.
+<sup>6</sup> I have called upon thee, for thou wilt hear me, O God: incline thine ear unto me, [and hear] my speech.
 <sup>7</sup> Shew thy marvellous lovingkindness, O thou that savest by thy right hand them which put their trust [in thee] from those that rise up [against them].
 <sup>8</sup> Keep me as the apple of the eye, hide me under the shadow of thy wings,
 <sup>9</sup> From the wicked that oppress me, [from] my deadly enemies, [who] compass me about.